Philip Lindsay McLeod

 Explore more of Phil’s work and legacy through the links below.

 Phil McLeod at at SHŌ Art Spirit & Performance event.
+Photo by Lupita Amaya.

 Phil McLeod in Scotland 2022.